 Right Place:

 List of constrained T&D locations for which the IOU is claiming T&D avoided costs for DR programs (circuits in high growth areas or circuits expected to meet or exceed their transformer or substation capacity ratings).
-Data will be kept confidential.

 In-service dates of proposed projects to be deferred all or in part by DR resources if non-proportionality is assumed.
-Data will be kept confidential.

 Right Availability: Percent of available DR MW that is coincident with the constrained circuit(s) peak.
-Data will be kept confidential.

 Right Certainty: Attrition/turnover rates, or other evidence, that shows customers are able to meet deferral needs through DR load reductions.